Ethics Team Event

 This event involves analysis of a business case study using principles-based ethics.
 The principles can be applied in any business environment to guide a person’s or a business’s ethical decision-making.

-- Each school is eligible to enter one (1) team in the Ethics Team Event at the State Conference.
-Team members are not allowed to compete in any other event, except the Merit Award Program.
+- Members are not allowed to compete in any other event, except the Merit Award Program.

 - The top teams are eligible to attend the ASPIRE Academy at the International Conference.

 - Each member will take the Business Management & Administration Cluster exam during the online testing window in February.
-The scores of the team members scores will be averaged together.
+The test scores of the team members scores will be averaged together.

 - A list of questions specific to the scenario is included in the participant’s instructions.
 These are distinct factors that must be in the written entry, oral presentations and follow-up responses to the judges.